Towards understanding CG and GMRES through examples: The CG Method

-\emph{Observations:} The convergence trajectories of the residual and the error for the two linear systems are shown in Figure \ref{fig:resvserror}.
-As expected, for the constructed linear systems CG follows the prescribed convergence trajectories for both the residual norm and the error norm.
-For the first linear system (left plot in Figure \ref{fig:resvserror}), the residual completely stagnates, oscillating between 1 and 2, whereas the error decreases linearly.
-For the second linear system (right plot in Figure \ref{fig:resvserror}), the error is decreasing very slowly, whereas the residual norm is decreasing relatively quickly.
+\emph{Observations:} The relative residual 2-norm and error $A$-norms are shown in Figure \ref{fig:resvserror}.
+For the first system (left plot) the residual norms stagnate, apart from oscillating between 1 and 2, whereas the error norms decrease linearly.
+For the second system (right plot) the error norms almost stagnate (they must be strictly decreasing), whereas the residual norms are decreasing relatively quickly.

 \emph{Explanation:} Hestenes and Stiefel comment in their original paper \cite[Section 18]{HesSti52} that for \emph{any} prescribed sequence of residual $2$-norms, there exists a symmetric positive definite matrix $A$ and right-hand side $b$ such that CG exhibits the prescribed convergence behavior.
 Thus, in general circumstances, one cannot equate a small residual norm with a small error.
 The converse also does not hold: a large residual does not imply a large error.
 Note that because the convergence of CG is linked with the distribution of the eigenvalues of $A$, it is not possible to also simultaneously prescribe the eigenvalues of $A$.
 This is in contrast to the GMRES method; see Example~\ref{sec:GMRESevery}.
+If $\kappa(A)$ is small, then the difference between the residual $2$-norm and the $A$-norm (or the $2$-norm) of the error is not substantial.
+This can happen in practical applications.
+But it can also happen that $\kappa(A)$ is large and there is no practically applicable preconditioning available that makes $\kappa(P^{-1}A)$ small.
+Therefore the question on what should be used for stopping criteria in CG is relevant.